unbekanntes-pferd/dccmd-rs/README.md

 Currently, the following commands are working:

-- `download` - downloads a file from DRACOON to a desired file on disk (encrypted, unencrypted)
+- `download` - downloads a file or folder / room from DRACOON to a desired location on disk (encrypted, unencrypted)
-- `upload` - uploads a file to a parent in DRACOON (encrypted, unencrypted)
+- `upload` - uploads a file or folder to a parent in DRACOON (encrypted, unencrypted)
 - `ls` - lists all nodes for a given path in DRACOON
 - `mkdir` - creates a folder in given path in DRACOON
 - `mkroom` - creates a room (inherits permissions) in given path in DRACOON